wp-plugins/recent-posts-widget-with-thumbnails/README.txt

 * Added option to set a default thumbnail
 * Added function to delete plugin's settings in the database if the plugin is deleted
 * Improved code for more robustness
-* Revised *.pot file and german translation
+* Updated *.pot file and german translation

 = 1.0 =
 * The plugin was released.

 == Upgrade Notice ==

+= 4.0 =
+Added options: sticky posts, current post, category filter; revised code

 = 3.0 =
 Added options: image sizes and excerpt